Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

 For maps and directions to paths, trails, and greenways in and around Union County visit online at ucnj.org/parks-recreation/paths-trails-greenways.

 Spot the first signs of spring throughout Union County’s 36 parks by looking closely at last year’s fallen leaves for colorful reminders that the warm season is approaching.

 If the rustic trails are still muddied by spring rains, take a stroll along the many paved paths in Union County parks.

 Help preserve our fragile forest understory by staying on the marked trails and paths.

 For a complete list and maps of Union County trails, paths, and greenways visit ucnj.org.

 |12||…and in the air, too|

-Union County is located on the Atlantic Flyway and our parks system is dotted with lakes, ponds, and other features attractive to scores of bird species.
-Our Lenape Park, for example, is “a critical habitat for over 190 species of birds including many migrant songbirds from South and Central America” according to the U.S. Geological Survey.
+Union County is located on the Atlantic Flyway migratory route, and our parks system is dotted with lakes, ponds, and other features attractive to scores of bird species.
+Lenape Park, for example, is “a critical habitat for over 190 species of birds including many migrant songbirds from South and Central America,” according to the U.S. Geological Survey.

 When it’s too cold for bird watching outside come inside to the Trailside Nature and Science Center, where you can watch the action around strategically placed bird feeders from the comfort of a picture window.